Listen to Nancy answer this question recorded on Moody Radio with Kelli and Steve

-I was asked to speak at a university in Indianapolis and wanted to speak on the question, “What if God isn’t who you think he is?”
-The topic of the talk was given for approval to Christian leaders on campus and the response was to change the name due to the sensitivity of assuming that Jesus is a male.
+I was asked to speak at a university in Indianapolis to a Christian group and chose to answer the question, “What if God isn’t who you think he is?”
+The topic of the talk was given for approval to Christian leaders on campus.
+Their response was to change the name due to the sensitivity of assuming that Jesus is a male.

 To prove that God’s gender is masculine, we only have to look in Scripture and see how God defines Himself.